jmtilli/micronovaxrr/deploy/README-1st.txt

 IMPORTANT NOTE:

-If you are running on a really old computer with a gigabyte of memory or less, you should use run.bat (for Windows) or run.sh (for Unix-like operating systems) to start the program.
-Starting the program by double-clicking xrr.jar limits the maximum memory allocation to a value too small.
-Hitting the memory limit will result in unpredictable behavior.
-This note does not apply to modern computers with 2 gigabytes of memory or more.
-With modern computers, you may start the program by double-clicking xrr.jar.

 If you need more materials than included or support for different wavelengths, you have to download the atomic scattering factor files from